 The .AperFunction values are defined in the tables below.
-Note that an attribute values typically can only be applied to specific layers - for example, an SMD pad can only be defined on an outer copper layer.
+Note that an attribute value typically applies to specific layers only - for example, an SMD pad can only be defined on outer copper layers.

-Drill and rout layers .AperFunction value Usage ViaDrill[, <ipc-4761>] <ipc-4761>=(Ia Ib IIa IIb IIIa IIIb IVa IVb V VI VII None)</ipc-4761></ipc-4761> A via hole.
-This is reserved for holes whose sole function is to connect different layers.
-It is not to be used for holes for component leads.
-No pins will be pushed in via holes.
+Drill and rout layers .AperFunction value Usage ViaDrill[, <ipc-4761>] <ipc-4761>=(Ia Ib IIa IIb IIIa IIIb IVa IVb V VI VII None)</ipc-4761></ipc-4761> A via hole, a plated hole whose sole function is to connect different layers, where there is no intention to insert component leads or mechanical objects.
 An optional field specifies the via protection according to IPC-4761 BackDrill A hole to remove plating over a sub-span by drilling that sub-span with a larger diameter.
 ComponentDrill [,PressFit] A hole that is used for the attachment and/or electrical connection of component terminations, including pins and wires, to a printed board.
 (Per IPC-T-50).
+The attribute applies to drill holes and rout slots.
 The optional label PressFit indicates drill holes for press fit leads.
 Press fit leads are pressed in properly sized plated-through holes to realize the electrical contact.
 The label can only be applied on PTH holes.
 See also ComponentPad.
-MechanicalDrill [,(Tooling Breakout Other)] A hole with mechanical function (registration, screw, etc.) The specifier is optional.
+MechanicalDrill [,(Tooling Breakout Other)] A hole with mechanical function (registration, screw, etc.) It applies to drill holes and rout slots.
+The specifier is optional.
 If present it can take one of the following values: Tooling: Holes placed on a PCB or a panel of PCBs for registration and hold-down purposes during the manufacturing process Also called mounting holes.
 BreakOut: Non-plated holes forming a break- out tab used in break routing.
 Other Example: .AperFunction, MechanicalDrill, Breakout .AperFunction, MechanicalDrill

 CastellatedDrill Plated holes cut- through by the board edge; used to join PCBs.
-Image courtesy Eurocircuits.
-OtherDrill, < mandatory field> A hole, but none of the above.
+OtherDrill, <mandatory field=""></mandatory> A hole, but none of the above.
 The mandatory field informally describes the type.
 Copper layers .AperFunction value Usage ComponentPad A pad associated with a component hole .
 The pads around a ComponentDrill on all layers take the value ComponentPad although indeed on inner layers they only have a via function.
 In other words, the pad attribute value follows the drill tool attribute value.
 Only for through-hole components; SMD and BGA have their own dedicated type.
 See also ComponentDrill.
 SMDPad, (CuDef SMDef) A pad belonging to the footprint of an SMD component, whether the corresponding lead is connected or not.
 Applies only for the normal electrical pads, thermal pads have their own function; see HeatsinkPad.
 BGA pads which have their own type.
 The specifier (CuDef SMDef) is mandatory .
 CuDef stands for copper defined ; it is by far the most common SMD pad; the copper pad is completely free of solder mask; the area to be covered by solder paste is defined by the copper pad.
 SMDef stand for solder mask defined ; the solder mask overlaps the copper pad; the area to be covered by solder paste is defined by the solder mask opening and not by the copper pad.
 (CuDef is sometimes rather awkwardly called non solder mask defined.)
 Only applicable for outer layers.
 When an SMD pad contains a via hole the pad where the SMD is soldered, on the outer layer with the SMD, is SMDPad, all other pads in the stack are ViaPad.
 If the SMD pad contains an embedded via pad, as it should, then that embedded pad is of course ViaPad.